RobinMeersman/Ember-OLD/Ember/docs/extra/classes/searcher.md

 }
 ```
 The recursive functions which computes the correct node, or `null` if no node containing the
 searched name in the tree.
+Returns the correct node, or null if no
+node containing `name` has been found

 ```csharp
 private static void replaceTree(TreeView tree, TreeNode root)